-This herb and spice play dough recipe uses natural flavours and scents to create an amazing sensory experience!
+This herb and spice play dough recipe uses natural flavors and scents to create an amazing sensory experience!

 The following post contains affiliate links, which means that at no extra cost to you I can make a tiny bit of money to help support this blog.
 Thank you!